-For readers not familiar with JavaDL we note that JavaDL treats abrupt termination by any exception or error as non-termination.
-Therefore it is necessary to use the program α as defined above.
+For readers not familiar with JavaDL, we note that JavaDL treats abrupt termination by any exception or error as non-termination it is therefore required to use the program $\alpha$ as defined above.
 Furthermore, JavaDL has an operator called update, written {loc := val}, for locations loc and side-effect free expressions val, which makes the formula behind it be interpreted in a state where the assignment loc=val; has been executed.
-Finally we mention that the initialisation of classes and objects is realized by virtual attributes, as for instance <classInitialized> or <created>.
+Finally we mention that the initialisation of classes and objects is realised by virtual attributes, as for instance <classInitialized> or <created>.